tamas-l/apex-coverage-analytics/README.md

 |--|--|
 | Selected OAuth Scopes | Manage user data via APIs (api) |
 | Callback URL | Not relevant as the username+password flow is used to connect |

-Do NOT forget to grant access for your user profile.
+:warning: Do NOT forget to grant access for your user profile.

 ## Create the credentials.json file
 This file will contain the connection information for both SFDC and MongoDB.